1) Where are you located?

 2) How are your kittens raised?
 Are they alone all day while you're away?
 How much are they handled?

 Our girls and kittens have the run of our home.
 We are home with them 24/7.
 You can read our online kitten diaries to see how we manage each litter.
 The birthing room is where I have my desk and computer.
 Newborn kittens are kept in a nest until they are ready to walk about.
+Nests are frequently washed and switched out.
 Then we use portable fencing to limit a safe area while the kittens learn to use the litter box and are weaned to solid food.
 This is a quick process that usually takes a couple of weeks.
 We handle the kittens from the day they are born.
 We weigh them each day to be sure they are thriving and getting enough milk from mom.
 When they are tiny our touch is very gentle and is mostly a finger stroke and nesting them in our hand.
 A cats temperament is part nature and part nurture.
 We strive to make our nurturing a loving positive experience.
 Once the kittens are walking about and playing we try to spend time with them each time they are awake.
 Kittens are growing and like human babies they sleep alot.
 Their wake sleep cycle is a very active one.
 Once they master their basic skills and have the run of the house we take turns seeking each other out for interaction throughout the day.
 I am watching four week old kittens play while I type this. :)

 3) Will my kitten/cat be examined by a veterinarian before placement?

 Yes, all kittens are seen by Dr. Schaefer at Apple Country Animal Hospital in Stow and their health is guaranteed.
-All kittens receive age-appropriate vaccines before placement.
+All kittens receive age-appropriate core vaccines before placement.
 You will be given a health record showing your kitten/cat's current immunizations.
 It will be your responsibility to continue the series we have begun.
 Half an immunization series is worthless and puts your kitten's health in danger.

 5) Will I have to spay/neuter my kitten?